On Kant's first insight into the problem of space dimensionality and its physical foundations

-\centerline {Abstract} 0.6 true cm
+\centerline {\textbf{Abstract}} 0.6 true cm

-In this article it is shown that a careful analysis of Kant's {\it Thoughts on the True Estimation of Living Forces} leads to the conclusion that -- opposite to the usually accepted interpretation -- Kant's reasoning, which supposedly establishes a relationship between the tridimensionality of space and Newton's law of universal gravitation, does not yield a satisfactory explanation of {\it space} dimensionality, actually restricting itself to justify the tridimensionality of {\it extension}.
-3cm {\bf Keywords:} Space; Physical Space; Extension; Dimensionality; Kant; Newton \eject
+In this article it is shown that a careful analysis of Kant's \textit{Gedanken von der wahren Sch\"{a}tzung der lebendigen Kr\"{a}fte und Beurtheilung der Beweise} leads to a conclusion that does not match the usually accepted interpretation of Kant's reasoning in 1747, according to which the young Kant supposedly establishes a relationship between the tridimensionality of \textit{space} and Newton's law of universal gravitation.
+Indeed, it is argued that this text does not yield a satisfactory explanation of \textit{space} dimensionality, actually restricting itself to justify the tridimensionality of \textit{extension}.
+3cm {\bf Keywords:} Space; Physical Space; Extension; Dimensionality; Kant; Leibniz, Newton. \eject